tnichols217/notes/obsid-readme.md

 The col-md codeblock can be nested within the col codeblock to group multiple items together into a single column.

 ### Codeblock Settings Block
-Both the col and col-md codeblocks have a settings header that is defined as everything above a `===` delimiter
+Both the col and col-md codeblocks optionally have a settings header that is defined as everything above a `===` delimiter

 - col
 	- height: CSS height or `shortest`